rgeraldes24/qrysm/pkg/FuzzyVM/README.md

 It only focus on the test generation part, the test execution is handled by [goevmlab](https://github.com/holiman/goevmlab).

 ## Environment
-You need to have golang and go-zond installed
+You need to have golang and go-qrl installed

 ## Install instructions